Egida/Pitraix/README.md

 - Bitcoin (legacy): `1KcfixRTP4P2rFT1r9yHdQ9cCLNJqWCnPd`

-# Trust
-- For my GPG key please check `gpg.txt`

-- Anyone who claims to be me and don't haven't signed a message with that key is NOT me

-# Future
-- This is a oldi-sh version of Pitraix, more advanced options will be added soon as I work on ironing out bugs
-- Next release will be more bug-fixes, new instructions and modules support

 # Setting it up
 - Download latest Go version for your platform
 - Download files from releases and make sure they are all in same folder